 A credit to her many accomplishments in the D&I space, Anne has currently paused her Happy Engineer role to undertake a 4-7 month temporary rotation in the Developer Experience team with Toby.
 As part of the wider mandate of this team, her focus is on developer hiring.
 The position involves understanding the motivations and professional goals of senior women in technology through focus groups - and it suits Anne to a T. It’s clear Toby is Anne’s number one fan, and when we talk about the end of her secondment, he calls down the line, “We really, really want Anne to stick around - forever!”

-Toby and Anne are on the far right in the Thailand photo (Anne - green shirt, Toby, blue shirt)
+Here's Toby and Anne in Thailand (Anne - green shirt, Toby, blue shirt)

-After more than five years championing Diversity and Inclusion at Automattic, we ask Anne for her top tips on championing diversity in a distributed company.
+After more than five years championing D&I at Automattic, we ask Anne for her top tips on championing diversity in a distributed company.

 1. Dive in head first